apache/libcloud/docs/compute/drivers/outscale_inc.rst

 developers to benefit from all the flexibility of the Cloud.
 This IaaS platform relies on TINA OS, its Cloud manager whose purpose is to provide great performances on the Cloud.
-TINA OS is a software developed by Outscale with APIs compatible with AWS EC2 (TM).
+TINA OS is software developed by Outscale with APIs compatible with AWS EC2 (TM).

 .. figure:: /_static/images/provider_logos/outscale.jpg
     :align: center